-Figure 3 below shows that ethnic minority patients are very slightly less likely than white patients to be discharged from hospital to their usual place of residence.
+Figure 4 below shows that ethnic minority patients are very slightly more likely than white patients to be discharged from hospital to their usual place of residence.
+This trend has reversed compared to 2020/21

-Figure 3: Percentage of hospital patients who are discharged to their usual place of residence, by ethnic origin.
+Figure 4: Percentage of hospital patients who are discharged to their usual place of residence, by ethnic origin.
 Source: NHS Digital BCF Data Pack v2

-Figure 4 shows that the probability of being discharged to usual place of residence declines with age.
+Figure 5 shows that the probability of being discharged to usual place of residence declines with age.
 The majority of our BCF services are focused on older people in response to the growing levels of need in the older age groups.

-Figure 4: Percentage of hospital patients discharged to their usual place of residence. by age bands.
+Figure 5: Percentage of hospital patients discharged to their usual place of residence. by age bands.
 Source: Secondary Uses Service